suzuki-2001/pytorch-proVLAE/README.md

 &nbsp;

 ## Usage
-You can train pytorch pro-VLAE with the following command.
+You can train pytorch-proVLAE with the following command.
 Sample hyperparameters and train configuration are provided in [scripts directory](./scripts/).
-If a checkpoint is available, setting the mode argument to "visualize" allows you to only inspect the latent traversal, Please keep the parameter settings the same as checkpoint.
+If you have a checkpoint file from a pythorch-proVLAE training, setting the mode argument to "visualize" allows you to inspect the latent traversal.
+Please ensure that the parameter settings match those used for the checkpoint file when running this mode.

 </br>